mahdiasghari86/googooly/README.md

-Only open deployments and the click on the link then add this site to your home screen and enjoy playing:) or open this link: https://mahdiasghari86.github.io/googooly/
+Only open deployments and click on the link then add this site to your home screen and enjoy playing:) or open this link: https://mahdiasghari86.github.io/googooly/